unildev/job-challenge-2023a/README.md

 #### Part one, reading

-In addition to the reading list mentioned above, please, familiarize yourself with these two articles from our blog.
+In addition to the reading list mentioned above, please, familiarize yourself with these three articles from our blog.

 - [Flow of control in Clean Architecture](https://medium.com/unil-ci-software-engineering/flow-of-control-in-clean-architecture-23662dfd24f7)
 - [Separation of Concerns between Use Cases and Entities](https://medium.com/unil-ci-software-engineering/separation-of-concern-between-use-cases-and-entities-e3a86cdee49e)